hanymragab/plans2025-resources/README.md

-# Automotive Speed Estimation: Sensor Types and Error Characteristics from OBD-II to ADAS
+<h1 style="font-size: 1.5em;">Automotive Speed Estimation: Sensor Types and Error Characteristics from OBD-II to ADAS</h1>

 This repository accompanies the IEEE conference paper **"Automotive Speed Estimation: Sensor Types and Error Characteristics from OBD-II to ADAS"**.
 A preprint is available on [arXiv](https://arxiv.org/abs/2501.00242).